-Lawyer Well-Being Week is over but May is still Mental Health Month.
-A new model can offer insight on chronic stress, anxiety, and depression — all too common among lawyers and law students, especially during a pandemic.
+May is Mental Health Month.
+A new model can offer insight on chronic stress, anxiety, and depression — all too common in the legal profession, especially during a pandemic.

 It’s important that treatment models are studied thoroughly before they’re accepted by mainstream psychology.
 Dr. Leanne Williams, a cognitive neuroscientist and Stanford University faculty member, focuses her studies on the application of neuro-imaging, and has developed an aspirational model of multiple types of depression and anxiety that may call for different kinds of clinical or behavioral intervention.
 Other applications of both neuro-imaging and artificial intelligence are also being explored with similar aims.
 While these perspectives are not part of current mainstream treatment protocols, they offer promise.